JetBrains/teamcity-documentation/topics/how-to.md

 * Disable cloud integrations: the test server should not be able to start new cloud agents.
 Set the `teamcity.cloud.integration.enabled=false` internal property in the `<[TeamCity Data Directory](teamcity-data-directory.md)>/config/internal.properties` file (create this file if it does not already exist).

-* Disable plugins that can modify external systems' states, such as commit status publisher.
+* Disable plugins that can modify external systems' states, such as Commit Status Publisher.
 Create the file `<[TeamCity Data Directory](teamcity-data-directory.md)>/config/disabled-plugins.xml` with the following content:

     ```XML
     <?xml version="1.0" encoding="UTF-8"?>